avcode-exe/Games-in-Rust/README.md

 The minesweeper game generates a random board and the player need to flag and reveal each cells using the arrow keys.

+## Snake game

+The snake game is a simple game where the player controls a snake and tries to eat the food.
+The snake grows longer as it eats the food.

 ## How to Run

 - Ensure you have Rust installed.
 If not, you can install it from [rust-lang.org](https://www.rust-lang.org/).